lorengreenfield/halfcab/README.md

 ```

 This is just regular HTML with one twist - Using event handlers like onclick will use the scope of your component, not the global scope.
-Just don't use quotation marks around it and put it within ${ }
+Just don't use quotation marks around it.
+Put it within ${ } instead.

 halfcab uses csjs for inline css, like so:
 ```